-Looking forward to a fresh start in 2023?
+Looking forward to a fresh start in 2024?
 Why not plan for something fun on New Year’s Day and help us celebrate the kickoff to our Centennial year!

-The 12th annual event includes options for hikes ranging from self-guided treks to staff- or volunteer-led hikes, with some locations offering multiple options allowing people the time and space to enjoy nature’s winter wonders.
+The 13th annual event includes options for hikes ranging from self-guided treks to staff- or volunteer-led hikes, with some locations offering multiple options allowing people the time and space to enjoy nature’s winter wonders.

-The walks and hikes are family-friendly, and typically range from one to five miles depending on the location and conditions.
-Hikes are planned at state parks and historic sites, and DEC State lands, wildlife areas, Forest Preserve trails, canal trails and towpaths, and environmental education centers.
-Please check back for more details (as host locations are still being added) and whether pre-registration is required.
+The walks and hikes are family-friendly and typically range from one to five miles depending on the location and conditions.
+Hikes are planned at state parks and historic sites, DEC State lands, wildlife areas, Forest Preserve trails, canal trails and towpaths, and environmental education centers.
+Please check back for more details (host locations are still being added) and whether pre-registration is required.

 Many New Yorkers thrive in winter and are eager for falling temperatures and consistent snowfalls.
-To these hardy adventurers, a few extra layers of gear combined with the snowy terrain of parklands is winning recipe for fitness, togetherness and outdoor fun.
-If you’ve never been on a First Day Hike, save the date and get out there!
+To these hardy adventurers, a few extra layers of gear combined with the snowy terrain of parklands is a winning recipe for fitness, togetherness, and outdoor fun.
+If you’ve never been on a First Day Hike, save the date and we’ll see you out there!